IlarionHalushka/ilarionhalushka.github.io/_posts/2020-07-01-How-To-Find-The-First-Job.markdown

 * telegram channels
 * placing CV on dedicated websites

 ## Sending CV

-&nbsp;&nbsp;&nbsp; Sure you can just send your CV using the web form, but I think it makes sense to spend a couple of minutes and find company's email like "jobs@foo.bar" which usually can be found in Careers section on websites.
+&nbsp;&nbsp;&nbsp; Sure you can just send your CV using the web form, but I think it makes sense to spend a couple of minutes and **find company's email** like "jobs@foo.bar" or "hr@foo.bar" which usually can be found in 'Careers' section on websites.

-&nbsp;&nbsp;&nbsp; I would first send via website and if no reply for a week then send a letter to "jobs@foo.bar".
+&nbsp;&nbsp;&nbsp; I would first **send via website** and if no reply for a few days then send a reminder **letter to "jobs@foo.bar"**.

-&nbsp;&nbsp;&nbsp; Another useful was is to get in touch with recruiters directly on linkedin and send your resume there.
+&nbsp;&nbsp;&nbsp; Another useful way is to get in touch with recruiters **directly on linkedin** and send your resume there.
 Some may find it obsessive but that's what linkedin is made for.
 Recruiters don't hesitate to get in touch with candidates on linkedin so neither should you.